eis/cobol/INSTALL.md

 $ sudo ldconfig
 ```

-and to fix libcob.so.4 error
+and to fix libcob.so.4 error when running a compiled binary

 ```
 $ sudo vim /etc/ld.so.conf.d/gnu-cobol-3.0.conf